|

 want to fathom how much patience it took

-to slowly inflate those to keep time with
+to slowly inflate those to keep in time with

 the other animation.
 Also notice when